Everest Base Camp Helicopter Tour with Landing

 - All timings are approximate depending on weather and other factors.

-- Should it not be possible to fly on your given date, this tour will be held the following day.
+- If it is impossible to fly on your given date, this tour will be held the following day.

 Helicopter Access to Everest Region – Alternative Trips